uuk0/PyCodeCompiler/internals.md

 Function variables are saved in the wrapper function by allocating a corresponding section of memory, used to hold all information about the generator.

+## Exceptions

+Currently not supported; Functions will crash with an assertion error